MarcSteinfort/Simon_Says/README.md

 ### Three different difficulties
 The game allows the user to play on three different difficulties.
 Each shortens the time the user have to memorize the new color in your sequence.<br>
 The user can play on "easy" difficulty.
 Which gives 1 second of time.<br>
 The user can play on "medium" difficulty.
 Which gives 1 second of time.
-But not the text itself is colored, the background is colored.<br>
+But not the text itself is not colored, the background is colored.<br>
 The user can play on "hard difficulty.
 Which gives 0.5 seconds of time.
 The color does not match the text.

 ### Highscores